Counsellor Young People, Adults, Supervisor MA. CCYP. Ad.Dip

 At times we can all experience anxiety, stress, depression, sadness, anger, or a feeling of hopelessness and fear.
 We can feel we are no longer in control of our lives.
 If this sounds like you, please be assured you are not alone.
 As your counsellor, it is my job to facilitate you through these challenging and difficult times.
 Together we can find a way to make you feel better about those worries and situations you may be experiencing.
 My job is not to give you advice, rather to support you in your journey.

-I am a qualified counsellor and psychotherapist, with over 20 years’ experience of supporting adults and young people.
+I am a qualified counsellor, supervisor and psychotherapist, with over 20 years’ experience of supporting adults and young people.